JainAbhi2411/DineQR/docs/prd.md

 - **Bill Summary Screen**:
   - Clean, receipt-style layout with restaurant logo at top
   - Heading: 'Your Bill Summary'
-  - Itemized list with quantities and individual prices
+  - Itemized list with quantities, portion sizes, and individual prices
   - Subtotal calculation
   - Taxes breakdown (GST, service charge, etc.)
   - Discounts and promo codes applied (if any)